Qabatiya: Post-1967

 Since the Six-Day War in 1967, Qabatiya has been under Israeli occupation.

 After Oslo II in 1995, Qabatiya came under Palestinian Authority (PA) administration, in what is now known as Areas A and B.

 Approximately ten Palestinians were killed between October 2015 and July 2016 while carrying out attacks against Israelis.
 In July 2016, clashes between Palestinians and Israeli armed forces occurred during a house demolition by Israel of a man accused of being involved in an attack in Jerusalem.
 The Israeli military reported that the military convoy that carried out the demolition was met by Molotov cocktails and fire from improvised guns.
 Palestinian officials reported six Palestinians wounded in the exchange, with the Israeli military confirming three Palestinians hit.
 Israel calls the demolition of homes of attackers as a deterrent to violence, while human rights groups and Palestinians condemn it as a form of collective punishment.

 In 2023, the city was stormed.

 In September 2024, the city was stormed by again.
 Israeli military, flanked by military bulldozers, surrounded and opened fire near Izzat Abu al-Rab School and Qabatiya School, leaving over 1,200 pupils and teachers besieged.
 The Israeli military was filmed throwing bodies of Palestinians off the 3rd floor of a house in Qabatiya, it happened after at least seven people were killed by Israeli forces in the town on the 29th of September.
 The desecration of corpses is a war crime, armed forces are obliged to ensure that bodies, including those of enemy fighters, are treated with respect and return them to their families.
 The Israeli military opened fire on a group of journalists filming the events.

+On 20 December 2025, Israeli forces shot and killed a Palestinian child during a raid on Qabatiya and subsequently kidnapped his body.
+The Israeli military falsely claimed that the child had thrown a brick at soldiers, who then fired and killed him.
+After video footage emerged showing the child walking refuted the IDF assertions, the military stated that the circumstances of the killing were under review.

+On December 26, 2025, the Israeli army started continuously leading raids in the city.
+45 armored vehicles and 3 bulldozers had entered Qabatiya.
+Entrance and exits were blocked by IDF personnel, locking residents in their homes.